mario-iliev/store-me/README.md

 # Why "Store me"

-**"Store me"** was created to provide easy way of using a global state in **React** but also giving the option to fine tune if you need to heavily optimize your React app performance. **"Store me"** is using React Hooks to rerender components with latest state.
+**"Store me"** was created to provide easy way of using a global state in **React** but also giving the option to fine tune if you need to heavily optimize your React app performance. **"Store me"** is using React Hooks to re-render components with latest state.
 This package is not working with class based React components.

 [API](#api)\
 [useStoreMe](#usestoreme)\